 He has also contributed to collaborative research with Swinburne colleagues on programs for Indigenous inmates at Port Phillip Prison, and Indigenous housing issues for Australian Housing and Urban Research Institute (AHURI) and the Consumer Policy Research Centre (CPRC).

 "There’s no way I’d be doing these things without Swinburne," Andrew says.
 "It’s given me an identity and connections with various groups and people I wouldn’t have met otherwise."

 Of course, it’s not all been one way.
 Andrew has helped shape Swinburne in fundamental ways, by broadening the awareness and understanding of Indigenous culture within the university.
 In 2012, he won a Vice-Chancellor’s Education Award for innovative curriculum development to challenge and motivate students and for establishing and maintaining links between Swinburne and the Wurundjeri community.

-‘Five years ago, this university was a very different place as far as Indigenous education was concerned,’ he says.
-‘We had very little and I was the only Indigenous academic.’
-Now, there are two academics and about a dozen staff with Indigenous heritage.
+"Ten years ago, this university was a very different place as far as Indigenous education was concerned," he says.
+"We had very little and I was the only Indigenous academic."
+Now, there are several academics and staff with Indigenous heritage.
 Andrew hopes to help increase those numbers further, to further embed Aboriginal culture and knowledge into Swinburne’s DNA.
-‘The measure of success for me is that the value of Indigenous culture is being recognised more broadly,’ he says.
-‘Many more people at Swinburne are now aware of it and how to incorporate it into all aspects of university life.
-I guess I would like that to be my legacy.’